-• As our population ages and we live longer, more people are searching for gentler, more appropriate techniques to stay in shape, which integrative training is well-suited to address.
+*As our population ages and we live longer, more people are searching for gentler, more appropriate techniques to stay in shape which integrative training is well suite to address,

-• As the world we all live in has become much faster paced and more stressful, stress reducing techniques complement a fitness workout.
+*As the world we live in has become much faster paced and more stressful, stress reducing techniques compliment a fitness workout.

 According to the Department of Health and Human Services, 70% of diseases can be preventable.
 This suggests that medically with the incorporation of healthier nutrition and following basic exercise approaches, you can essentially prolong your life and prevent most diseases from ever developing.
 However, even with this knowledge, most Americans rarely ever take action or implement a sound structure within their lifestyle.

 Statistics prove it!
 Current statistics show that an overwhelming 30% of adult Americans are obese.
 Those same statistics suggest that only 47% of adults meet physical activity guidelines for aerobic activity.
 When I first read these statistics I was astonished!
 Then I read more, and learned that the American Heart Association reports 1/3 of children and teens are overweight.
 The 29,750 health clubs in the US and the 45,300,000 Americans actively paying for gym memberships isn’t having the effect you would expect.

 Given my years of practice as a Certified Personal Trainer, I understand the above statistics and suggest the fact that something is surely wrong.
 The question here is how we can change these statistics knowing that growth in these numbers is inevitable unless we change the unhealthy habits that perpetuate this trend.
 Perhaps it would help to show people how easy it can be to incorporate healthier living into their daily routines and the options available to them.
 As it stands now medical, wellness and fitness professionals need to keep doing more toward this end.